kas21/nls-plugin-holiday-countdown-board/README.md

 ## How It Works

-1. The board fetches official holidays from the `holidays` library based on your country and subdivision
+1. The board fetches official holidays from the `holidays` library based on your country and subdivision (unless `custom_holidays_only` is true)
 2. Custom holidays from the CSV file are loaded and merged with official holidays
 3. Holidays within the configured horizon are sorted by date
 4. For each holiday, the board:
+   - Calculates the time remaining and intelligently selects the display unit (days/hours/minutes or "TODAY IS")
    - Displays the holiday image (if configured)
    - Shows a gradient overlay
-   - Renders text showing days until the holiday, "DAYS TIL" text, and holiday name
+   - Renders text with the countdown and holiday name
-   - If `animation` is enabled (true, default), display one line at a time
+   - If `animation` is enabled (true, default), displays one line at a time
    - If `animation` is disabled (false), displays all lines at once
 5. Ignored holidays are skipped during rendering

+### Smart Countdown Examples

+As a holiday approaches, the display automatically adjusts:

+- **30 days away**: "30 DAYS TIL CHRISTMAS"
+- **3 days away**: "3 DAYS TIL CHRISTMAS"
+- **14 hours away**: "14 HOURS TIL CHRISTMAS"
+- **45 minutes away**: "45 MINUTES TIL CHRISTMAS"
+- **Holiday arrives**: "TODAY IS CHRISTMAS"

 ---